wso2/docs-apk/en/docs/setup/deployment/apk-dataplane-per-namespace_permission.md

 * Simplified Management: Managing a single cluster with multiple namespaces can be more straightforward compared to managing separate clusters.

 ### Considerations
 * Isolation: While namespaces provide a level of isolation, they may not offer the same level of isolation as separate clusters.
-You still need a cluster-wide permission to add this option.
+You don't need a cluster-wide permission to add this option.

 ### Installation guideline

 !!! note
     Deploying the multi gateway at the cluster must be done using the updated 1.3.0-1 helm-chart which can be obtained from [this link](https://artifacthub.io/packages/helm/wso2/apk-helm/1.3.0-1).
 Additionally, the relevant enterprise images must be used for the installation as shown in the following link for [Enterprise Installation Instructions](https://apk.docs.wso2.com/en/latest/setup/enterprise-apk-install/).